 Our ABN is 78 095 073 380 and we have Gift recipient status with the Australian Taxation Office.
 Donations of $2.00 or more are tax deductible.

-The Melbourne Therapy Centre is a fully accredited medical practice having met the Royal College of General Practitioners Standards (2nd Edition) in March 2002.
+The Melbourne Therapy Centre is a fully accredited medical practice having met the Royal College of General Practitioners Standards (4th Edition) in March 2017.
 Accreditation # I. D. 6069.
-We are very please to announce that we gained re-accreditation on 18th March 2011.
 Accreditation is our way of demonstrating that we:

 - Respect the rights and needs of our patients